vnijs/radiant/sub/README_editable.md

 Radiant is a platform-independent browser-based interface for business analytics in [R](http://www.r-project.org/), based on the [Shiny](http://www.rstudio.com/shiny/) package.
 Developed by <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank">Vincent Nijs</a>.
-Please send questions and comments to: radiant@rady.ucsd.edu.
+Please use the issue tracker on GitHub to suggest enhancements or report problems: https://github.com/vnijs/radiant/issues.
+For other questions and comments please use radiant@rady.ucsd.edu.

 <!-- `r sprintf("Version: %s, Date: %s", packageVersion("radiant"), packageDescription("radiant", fields = "Date"))` -->